Psychoeducational Evaluations

 How It Works

-I use a combination of standardized tests, observational tools, dynamic assessments, and informal tasks to create a full picture of how your mind works.
+I use a combination of standardized tests, observational tools, dynamic assessments, as well as surveys to and interviews with parents and teachers.
+In the end, I create a full picture of how your mind works.

 You’ll walk away with a clear report, practical recommendations, and—most importantly—a better understanding of how to support learning in everyday life.